roqua/autovar/README.md

 The `criterion` argument is the information criterion used to sort the models.
 Valid options are  `'AIC'` (the default) or `'BIC'`.

 The `use_varsoc` argument determines whether VAR lag order selection criteria should be employed to restrict the search space for VAR models.
 When `use_varsoc` is `FALSE`, all lags from 1 to `lag_max` are searched.

+The `use_pperron` argument determines whether the Phillips-Perron test should be used to determine whether trend variables should be included in the models.
+When `use_pperron` is `FALSE`, all models will be evaluated both with and without trend variables.
+Trend variables are specified using the `order_by` function.

 #### Results